paragkhanna1/KTH_DD2410_Assign5_2025/README.md

 * This script must:

-  0. (0.
-Oh!
+  0. (Oh!
 I did not include these files correctly in the package, You need to include these files correctly like any new python script in a ros2 package, following all necessary steps.)

   1. **Activate** the robot